UMD-Mehdiyev/Example-Installers/README.md

-# Example-Installers
+# Example Installers
-SEL Installers &amp; Self-Deployment Module Interactive Lab Exercise Demo
+> [!NOTE]
+> This is a repository which showscases and stores installers for Windows, macOS, and Linux for students/users currently going through the Installers exercise of the Installers &amp; Self-Deployment Module of the Software Engineering Lab.